-12 Top-Rated Hiking Trails in Grand Teton National Park, WY
+13 Top-Rated Hiking Trails in Grand Teton National Park, WY

 2. Jenny Lake Loop & Inspiration Point

-3. Phelps Lake Trail
+4. Phelps Lake Trail

-Southwest of the Moose Entrance of Grand Teton National Park.
-Beginning from the White Grass Ranger Station, the Phelps Lake Trail first climbs up to an overlook of the water, before plunging back down to access the glacial-fed lake.
-Making its way down to the shoreline, the Phelps Lake Trail is steep enough to be noted as strenuous, which helps keep this natural attraction less crowded than others in the surrounding area.
+Phelps Lake is southwest of the southern Moose Entrance of Grand Teton National Park.
+Beginning from the White Grass Ranger Station, the trail first climbs up to an overlook of the water before plunging back down to access the glacial-fed lake.

+With alternative routes available, including a trail system that leads to the Laurance S. Rockefeller Preserve, the Phelps Lake Trail can easily extend into an all-day adventure.
 You can also start your hike at the Laurance S. Rockefeller Preserve, but arrive early, as the parking lot here fills up quickly in the peak summer months.

-5. Paintbrush Canyon Trail & Paintbrush Divide
+6. Paintbrush Canyon Trail & Paintbrush Divide

 Beginning from the String Lake Trailhead, Paintbrush Canyon provides a whole palette of color and nothing short of idyllic mountain surroundings.
 After circumnavigating String Lake for nearly two miles, hikers proceed into the lower and upper units of Paintbrush Canyon, exposing a nearly surreal alpine environment the entire way.

-6. Death Canyon Trail
+10. Death Canyon Trail

 Far from its negative connotations, Death Canyon is an inviting area of Grand Teton National Park.
 It features intimate views of craggy surroundings, abundant wildlife sightings, and seasonal wildflowers lining the trail.

 The trail begins at the White Grass Ranger Station and encounters an overlook of Phelps Lake one mile up the trail.
 The elevation gains continue from here, and trail users have a few destinations to choose from when exploring Death Canyon.

-10. Granite Canyon & Marion Lake
+11. Granite Canyon & Marion Lake

-Following along the tributaries and mountain streams that flow into the nearby Snake River, Granite Canyon steadily climbs up through a landscape filled with massive boulders, dense forest, and expanding mountain views.
+The trail into Granite Canyon follows the tributaries and mountain streams that flow into the nearby Snake River and steadily climbs through a landscape filled with massive boulders, dense forest, and expanding mountain views.

-For hikers looking to get a little edge on being able to reach Marion Lake, the nearby Jackson Hole Mountain Resort provides an aerial tram-ride to the top of Rendezvous Mountain, which subtracts decent mileage and sizable elevation from the equation.
-Either way it's a workout, but with very few crowds to share Marion Lake with, the reward is a gorgeous subalpine lake to yourself.
+For hikers looking to get a little edge on being able to reach Marion Lake, the nearby Jackson Hole Mountain Resort provides an aerial tram ride to the top of Rendezvous Mountain, which subtracts decent mileage and sizable elevation from the equation.
+Either way, it's a workout, but with very few crowds to share Marion Lake with, the reward is a gorgeous subalpine lake for yourself.

-11. Alaska Basin
+12. Alaska Basin

 Hikers gain over 2,600 feet to reach the Alaska Basin, and potential hazards line the entire route.
-A few of the hazards include inclement and fast-moving weather, bears and other wildlife, as well as a serious chance of never wanting to leave once you've made it.
-Late July and August are great times to make the hike, when the route is primarily snow-free.
+A few of the hazards include inclement and fast-moving weather, bears, and other wildlife, as well as a serious chance of never wanting to leave once you've made it.
+Late July and August are great times to make the hike when the route is primarily snow-free.

-12. Teton Crest Loop
+13. Teton Crest Trail

 Every step of the Teton Crest Trail involves a deep sense of wonder and awe, and whether it's the shimmer from Lake Solitude or the smoldering sun casting down across the mountain landscapes, it's the type of hike that can change you for the better.